VG-Dricovw/VG-projects/README.md

-following the php course from laravel
+following the OOP course from laravel